abhipsa99-ch/professional-certifications/README.md

 ## Repository Purpose

-This repository serves as a collection of my professional certifications, demonstrating my commitment to continuous learning, technical excellence, and career development in renewable energy, biotechnology, engineering, and laboratory sciences.
+This repository serves as a collection of my professional certifications, demonstrating my commitment to continuous learning, technical excellence, and career development in renewable energy and Biotechnology engineering.
 ---

 ---